 Why Last-Click Lies to You in 2026

 Last-click has been the default model for reporting for years — simple, easy to explain, convenient.
 And thoroughly wrong.
-An analysis by mcpanalytics shows that last-click overstates paid search by 40-65 %, while simultaneously understating display by 200-400 % and content marketing by 150-300 % (mcpanalytics/Lifesight).
+Google's own analyses show that last-click over-credits bottom-funnel channels such as paid search by 30-50 %, while structurally undervaluing the awareness and consideration touchpoints that come before (Google).
 That has direct budget consequences: channels that actually generate demand get cut; channels that merely collect the closing click get more money.
 The result is a slow erosion of the pipeline while paid-search budgets keep rising.

 - 27 touchpoints on average — that is how many B2B buyers go through before purchase (Gartner), and last-click sees exactly one of them

-- 6 % more conversions is what Google Data-Driven Attribution delivers simply by moving away from last-click (ALM Corp/Google)
+- Up to 37 % more conversions is what Google Data-Driven Attribution delivers over last-click in documented cases (Google)

-- 75 % of marketers are using multi-touch models in 2026 (Dataslayer) — single-touch is becoming the exception
+- 52 % of marketers were already using multi-touch attribution in 2024 (MMA Global) — single-touch is becoming the exception

 - 60-75 % of marketers say their own attribution lacks rigor and trust (IAB State of Data 2026)